Power up! Robust Graph Convolutional Network via Graph Powering: Graph Augmentation: Robust Training Paradigm

-By minimizing the \eqref{equ:robust_regularize} objective, one seeks to optimize the network parameter $\Wcal$ on multiple graphs simultaneously, which collectively comprise a wider spectrum of spatial and spectral variations.
-This is benefitial in two ways: \textbf{(i)} in the \emph{low-data regime}, like semi-supervised learning, it helps to reduce the variance to improve generalization; \textbf{(ii)} in the \emph{adversarial setting}, it robustifies the network since it is more likely that the perturbed network is contained in the wider spectrum during training.
+where $\alpha_k\geq 0$ gauges how much information one desires to transfer from powered graph $\Gp{k}$ to the learning process.
+By minimizing the \eqref{equ:robust_regularize} objective, one seeks to optimize the network parameter $\Wcal$ on multiple graphs simultaneously, which is beneficial in two ways: \textbf{(i)} in the \emph{low-data regime}, like semi-supervised learning, it helps to reduce the variance to improve generalization and transferability; \textbf{(ii)} in the \emph{adversarial setting}, it robustifies the network since it is more likely that the perturbed network is contained in the wider spectrum during training.